dart-lang/site-www/src/codelabs/iterables.md

 </iframe>

-In this example you have seen how `first` and `last` can be used to access the first and the last elements of an `Iterator`, but would it be possible to use a similar method to find the first element that matches a condition?
+In this example you have seen how `first` and `last` can be used to access the first and the last elements of an `Iterable`, but would it be possible to use a similar method to find the first element that matches a condition?
 In the next section you'll learn how to use `firstWhere` to find the first element that matches certain condition.